 Some couples prefer to wait until they have been separated for two years so that a divorce petition can be filed without detailing the difficulties between them.
 However, there are ways of handling unreasonable behaviour petitions sensitively for those who wish to get divorced amicably before they have been separated for two years.

 The divorce process generally takes around 3-4 months and is usually completed on paper, with the judge looking at the papers sitting in private at court.
 It is very unusual to be asked to attend court.
-If there are financial or children issues to resolve, these are dealt with in separate proceedings which often run alongside the divorce process.
+If there are financial or children issues to resolve, these are dealt with in separate proceedings which often run alongside the divorce process, and can mean that you want to delay finalising your divorce.
 Find out more about resolving financial issues and about resolving children disputes.

 One partner (the petitioner) must prepare the divorce petition and send it to the court, together with the court fee.
 It is important to draft the petition correctly or the court will return it.
 The petition should give details about the grounds for divorce.
 It should also say whether the petitioner intends to make any financial claims (which must be dealt with in separate proceedings) and whether the petitioner wishes to claim the costs from his or her spouse (which is possible where the petition is based on the other party's unreasonable behaviour or adultery).
 The issue of costs is a sensitive one and it is often sensible to try and resolve this in advance by negotiation.